 You've got a few options.

-There are spectator boat trips which will take you out onto the water on either a serene little boat, or on a high speed RIB (for those with a stronger stomach than mine).
-If you'd rather stay on land, you can watch the races start from near the Royal Yacht Squadron if you can tolerate the sound of the guns firing.
+If you'd rather stay on land, you can watch the races start from near the Royal Yacht Squadron.
+This is not ideal for Nervous Nellies who can't tolerate the sound of the guns firing.
 You can also get a good view from along the Esplanade, Queen's Road and Egypt Esplanade.
-I like to park my bottom on the Green. |
+I like to park my bottom on the Green.

 As someone with very limited knowledge of sailing (I know which way up the yachts go), I would say that I find watching sailing from the shore a bit baffling.
 It is nice to see all the huge yachts whooshing past in the sunshine, but you really need to be within earshot of the commentary to have any hope of working out who is winning.